kids activities for exhausted moms to be more present

 Make note of the moments they find funny, sad or scary and take some time after the movie to discuss those things.
 This creates so much more connection than passively watching.

-Easy Kids Activities 3: Living Room Games
+#3 Kids Activities for Exhausted Moms: Living Room Games

 Activity 3: Living Room Games